 Just 30 kilometres away is a landscape of inspiring beauty and intriguing history, the cairns form the largest complex of passage graves in Ireland.
 They are megalithic structures originally built about 4000 bc as burial chambers.
-The cairns are in two …
+The cairns are in …

 The ancient oak planks of the Corlea Trackway have stretched across the Longford boglands since 148 BC, making this Iron Age road the oldest of its kind in Europe.
 Today, the Visitor Centre houses an 18-metre stretch of the preserved trackway.